Seokhee-Jin/Frame_Interpolation_with_CNN_and_Autoencoder/README.md

-# Frame Interpolation using CNN and Auto Encoder. * This repository is for my research, not for public users.
+# Frame Interpolation using CNN and Auto Encoder.
+## * This repository is for my research, not intended for public use.

 I converted several videos using this auto-encoder network to 24, 48 and 96 fps.